edemaine/svgtiler/README.md

 ## Mapping Files: .txt, .js, .coffee, .jsx, .cjsx

-In the **.txt format** for mapping files, each line consists of a symbol name (either having no spaces, or consisting entirely of a single space), followed by whitespace, followed by either a block of SVG code (such as `<symbol viewBox="...">...</symbol>`) or a filename containing
+In the **.txt format** for mapping files, each line consists of a tile name (either having no spaces, or consisting entirely of a single space), followed by whitespace, followed by either a block of SVG code (such as `<symbol viewBox="...">...</symbol>`) or a filename containing